LunaStev/openai-c/README.md

 ## Features

-- Lightweight C library for OpenAI Chat API
+- Lightweight C library for OpenAI API
 - Uses standard C with no runtime dependencies beyond `libcurl` and `cJSON`
 - Suitable for embedded or low-level systems
 - Optional example CLI program (`openai_example`)